-The Delta Reserve® Credit Card can be a bit of a gamble in how much value you get for the price.
+The Delta SkyMiles® Reserve American Express Card can be a bit of a gamble in how much value you get for the price.
 We’ll show you which benefits you can get with this card and how to use them so you can come out ahead.

 Let’s start with the welcome bonus.
-If you spend $3,000 on purchases during the first three months after opening the Delta Reserve Credit Card, you’ll earn 40,000 bonus miles and 10,000 Medallion® Qualification Miles.
+If you spend $3,000 on purchases during the first 3 months after getting the Delta SkyMiles® Reserve American Express Card, you’ll earn 40,000 bonus miles and 10,000 Medallion® Qualification Miles.

 This card offers strong value through its Companion Certificate, free checked bag, complimentary Delta Sky Club® access and elite status mileage boosters.

-But did you know about the car rental insurance, travel accident insurance and the concierge service?
+But did you know about the car rental insurance and the concierge service?